-NYSOFA's Director Olsen Stresses Importance of Recognizing SEPSIS Symptoms
+NYSOFA Director Greg Olsen Stresses Importance of Recognizing SEPSIS Symptoms

 According to the Centers for Disease Control and Prevention (CDC), sepsis is the body’s extreme response to an infection.
 It occurs when an infection you already have triggers a chain reaction throughout your body.
 Most cases of sepsis start before a patient goes to the hospital.
 Infections that lead to sepsis most often start in the lung, urinary tract, skin, or gastrointestinal tract.